 The Shambles antique centre

-SUMMER ISSUE (No. 2) OF THE NEW GLADSTONE REVIEW IS NOW PUBLISHED:
+WINTER ISSUE (No. 4) OF THE NEW GLADSTONE REVIEW IS NOW PUBLISHED:

 CLICK B TO VIEW

 Gladstone Books is located on the first floor of The Shambles antiques centre at 4 Westgate, Lincoln (see map below).
 This is at the top of Steep Hill, next to Greggs the bakers, which is on the corner of Bailgate and Westgate.
 Conveniently, there is a large car park in Westgate situated nearby, just north of Lincoln Castle.
 Free on-street parking, for one hour, is often available – but it may be difficult to find a vacant space at busy times.

 In a part of the city known as The Cathedral Quarter, this is a particularly attractive area of ancient Lincoln, with the imposing Lincoln Cathedral (the West Front of which is shown above) and Roman Newport Arch close by, and the cobble-stoned Steep Hill leading down to the town centre.
 Nearby, are many pubs, cafes, restaurants and interesting independent shops.

 Gladstone Books occupies a room on the first floor of the building, which was formerly occupied by members of the Christian Science movement.
 In a curiously appropriate way, the room that was then designated the Reading Room (effectively, ‘the library’) is again stocked with books – but not now bearing any resemblance to the original collection!

 I have nick-named the room the Dickensian Shop – which seems to aptly describe its cosy nature and many small-paned ‘front window’- making it a ‘room within a room.’
 A chair and desk are available for genuine browsers.

 The Shambles: doors are pushed back fully when OPEN